tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 And on Windows it is: `%AppData%\tidal\config.yaml`

 ### Environment Variables
-If you use environment variables these variables need to be set:
+You can specify your credentials as environment variables.
+If so, these variables need to be set:

 - `TIDAL_EMAIL`
 - `TIDAL_PASSWORD`